 The first time we went I was walking around trying to capture some images before it got really dark out, and walked by an open barn door.
-I could hear a young lamb crying and crying when I was walking up.
+I could hear a small lamb crying when I was walking up.
 When I looked in he was standing at the doorway.
 Well, he decided to follow me around and before I knew it he wouldn’t leave my side.
 It was adorable.
-So I had my little sidekick following me all around so I could take photos, and then following me back to my table outside.
-When we decided to go sit inside because it was getting cold, he even tried to follow me in!
+My little sidekick followed me all around and stayed by my side when I sat back down at our table.
+When we decided to go sit inside (it was getting cold), he even tried to follow me in!
 In case you are wondering the menu did not have lamb on it, I checked, hah.

 Visit the Achensee